 Of the forgoing concentrated tinting powders from 60 to 120 grs. are required for each pound of white face powders.

-during the 1920s, as make-up became more socially acceptable, colour became more important and increasingly subject to the vagaries of fashion.
-Although many companies introduced darker shades in their lines to match the browner complexions produced by the new fashion of suntanning, cheaper powders in the 1920s rarely exceeded six shades – with the most common shades being White, Natural, Flesh and Rachel/Brunette.
-However, some companies had a dozen or so shades in their powder range at any one time.
+During the 1920s, as make-up became more socially acceptable, colour became more important and increasingly subject to the vagaries of fashion.
+For example, many companies introduced darker shades in their lines to match the browner complexions produced by the new fashion of suntanning.
+Cheaper powders in the 1920s rarely exceeded six shades – with the most common shades being White, Natural, Flesh and Rachel/Brunette but some companies had a dozen or so shades in their powder range at any one time.

 The colours used in face powders came mainly from two sources: inorganic pigments like iron oxides (ochres, siennas and umbers) and organic lakes and toners; both types being increasingly controlled by legislation.
-Although the inorganic pigments originally came from natural sources they were later replaced with synthetic forms.
-Synthetics were less likely to have contaminants, were free from grit and, being purer, had a greater strength of colour than their natural counterparts.
+Inorganic pigments were originally sourced from nature but synthetic forms were later preferred.
+Synthetics were less likely to have contaminants, were free from grit, more uniform in colour from batch to batch and, being purer, had a greater strength of colour than their natural counterparts.

 Even if no bleeding occurred, sebum could still have an adverse effect on a powder.
 Many face powders turned darker and yellower, or darker and redder after they had been on the skin for a while, a problem exacerbated by the fact that colour changes were greater where more sebum was produced making an evenly applied face powder look blotchy after a while (Kalish, 1944).

-Since the other ingredients in a face powder were white or off-white they would also affect the powder shade.
-Consequently, if a manufacturer was making up powders in light, medium and heavy grades, the colours used in each would need to be adjusted to compensate for the varying levels of titanium dioxide and/or zinc oxide used in the different grades so all were the same shade.
+Since the ingredients in the base were white or off-white they would also affect the powder shade.
+Consequently, if a manufacturer was making up powders in light, medium and heavy grades, the colours used in each would need to be adjusted to compensate for the varying levels of titanium dioxide and/or zinc oxide used in the different grades to ensure that all were the same shade.

 As well as the inorganic pigments and lakes other colouring agents have been added to face powders over the years.
-These include metallic powders (mica, aluminium, bronze) to give gold, silver and other metal effects; synthetic bismuth oxychloride and synthetic pearl pigments to to give the powder a pearlescent sheen; and various forms of resins and plastics used for a range of reasons, e.g., to disperse rather than reflect light, so that a blurring effect was produced which ‘softened’ wrinkles by making them less visible.
+These include metallic powders (mica, aluminium, bronze) to give gold, silver and other metal effects; synthetic bismuth oxychloride and synthetic pearl pigments to give the powder a pearlescent sheen; and various forms of resins and plastics.

 See also: Pearl Essence

 Colour control was a major problem for cosmetic chemists.
 Women expected their powder shades to remain the same batch after batch and would change brands if they found too much fluctuation from one purchase to another.
-In the past the colours were checked primarily by eye from samples compared with the control colour taken during the milling process.
+In the past the colours were checked by eye using samples taken during the milling process which were compared to a reference powder kept on file.
 The introduction of colour measurement by colorimeter greatly improved the accuracy of this procedure.